needle-tools/needle-engine-support/documentation/export.md

   Read about [scripting here](./scripting.md)

 ### GLTF Prefabs
 It is also possible to create [Prefabs ⇡](https://docs.unity3d.com/Manual/Prefabs.html) in Unity and add a ``GltfObject`` component to its root.
 If you reference this prefab from any of your components in your scene it will automatically be exported.
-These exports can also be nested (so a component in a Prefab can reference another Prefab which will then also be exported).
+These exports can also be nested (so a component in a Prefab can reference another Prefab which will then also be exported.
+This mechanism allows for composing scenes to be as lightweight as possible and loading the most important content first and defer loading of additional content).
 For how to easily load those exported prefabs please refer to the [``AssetReference`` section](scripting.md#assetreference--addressables) in the scripting documentation.

 ## Exporting the Skybox